vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 - [Supported](https://www.terraform.io/downloads) system with Internet access
 - Ability to create and edit files on the system
 - Ability to install Terraform and [Docker software](https://docs.docker.com/engine/install/) on the system
+- No services using port 80.
+If you do have services already using port 80, you will need to adjust the Trraform configuration file to change references to *Port 80* accordingly to go through this tutorial.
+-
 ## Install Terraform

 Install Terraform by navigating to [Terraform.io](https://www.terraform.io/downloads.html) and selecting Linux from the distribution options.